Bug #2693

 After reading http://stackoverflow.com/questions/14281628/ssl-renegotiation-with-client-certificate-causes-server-buffer-overflow we decided to change the client code to add a 'Expect: 100-continue' header to each upload request to let Apache know to not to download the whole request body during the renegotiation.
 This seems to be working, but it's something to consider for DataONE when making this SSL config change.

-#8 Updated by Robert Waltz almost 8 years ago
+#8 Updated by Robert Waltz over 8 years ago

-#9 Updated by Rob Nahf almost 8 years ago
+#9 Updated by Rob Nahf over 8 years ago

 I believe the single-certificate situation Ben reported a few years ago has been resolved in the latest version of Safari (9.1), as I can chose not to use the certificate, and also easily remove the certificate preference if I accidentally map it to the domain.
 Nevertheless, when I don't want to use a client certificate, Safari pops up the certificate selection dialog for every page loaded on the dataone site, so it's still annoying.